hsamrach/QAssfilt/README.md

 ```
 This will remove the unwanted contigs and generate a new fasta file as sample001_removed.fasta, sample002_removed.fasta, sample003_removed.fasta at the same path provided in column 1.
 ## Resume function
 QAssfilt is resumable by simply retyping the previous command that was interrupted.
 The resume mechanism works by scanning the last incomplete step and sample to determine where to restart.
 It then checks whether the final output file exists.
-If it does, Qassfilt proceeds to the next step; if not, it reruns the current step recorded in the log file.
+If it does, Qassfilt proceeds to the next step; if not, it reruns the current step recorded in the status file.
 # Dependencies
 QAssfilt uses the following dependency tools:
 - [fastp](https://github.com/OpenGene/fastp)